 POLE Testing

-What is the POLE Gene?
+the POLE Gene?

 The POLE gene encodes the catalytic subunit of DNA polymerase epsilon, which is essential for DNA replication and repair.
 Mutations in this gene can lead to errors in DNA replication, increasing the likelihood of cancerous growths.